Iron-Sparrow/RayTrace/README.md

 ### V2

-The V2 is an upgrade to the V1. <br> It uses a simpler and better material system and proposes more features with a faster runtime thanks to numba.
+The V2 is an upgrade to the V1.
+It uses a simpler and better material system and proposes more features with a faster runtime thanks to numba.

+### V2.1

+The V2.1 is a complete rewrite from scratch that is trying to be realtime.